-Companies considering their interactions with the environment as a broad definition will include their social impacts as well.
+Companies considering their interactions with the environment as a broad definition should remember and include their social compliance impacts.

 Such an approach is consistent with the concept of sustainable development from the United Nations Brundtland Commission:

 “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”